supervisely/docs/enterprise/data-folder/README.md

 ### rabbitmq

 This subfolder is used by RabbitMQ message broker.
 This is a temporary storage to queue tasks.
+If you clean this folder, running tasks will be stopped an may end up in an invalid state

-Can be safely cleaned: Yes
+Can be safely cleaned: Almost

 ### redis & redis-json

 This subfolder is used by Redis cache database.
 This is a storage for temporary data that is also available in the main database (PostgreSQL), but is duplicated for fast access.
 For example, users' online status is cached there.
+If you clean this folder, some minor information such as real-time logs can be lost

-Can be safely cleaned: Yes
+Can be safely cleaned: Almost

 ### storage